-The Office of Financial Aid at The Kings University is committed to helping you understand all of the resources available to fund your education.
+The Office of Student Financial Services at The King’s University is committed to helping you understand all of the resources available to fund your education.
 Financial Aid is available to assist those qualified students who desire to attend The King’s, but may lack the financial means to do so.
 The primary responsibility for financing an education belongs to the student and his/her family.
 Financial Aid is based upon need.
 Need is defined as the difference between the cost of attending The King’s and the Expected Family Contribution (EFC) toward the cost.
 The “Free Application for Federal Student Aid” (FAFSA) is the form from which the EFC is calculated.
 It’s never too early to begin exploring financial aid options.
 We encourage future and current students to start investigating as soon as possible.
 Students must demonstrate eligibility to receive financial aid.
 To be eligible to receive financial aid, a student must:

 - Be a United States citizen or permanent resident.

 - Be enrolled as a full-time student for maximum financial aid.

 - Be seeking a degree or certificate and making satisfactory academic progress toward graduation.